 Income and Expenditures as a Percent of Taxable Payroll.
 Chart 2 shows annual non-interest income and expenditures expressed as percentages of taxable payroll.
-In all years of the projection period, estimated annual cost is more than estimated annual income excluding interest.
-After 2020, estimated cost, expressed as a percentage of taxable payroll, increases through about 2040 and is rising at the end of the 75-year period.
-The estimated income at the end of the 75-year period is sufficient to cover 73 percent of the estimated cost.
+Estimated cost started to exceed income including interest in 2021.
+Estimated cost, expressed as a percentage of taxable payroll, increases through about 2078 and then slightly declines through the end of the 75-year period.
+The estimated income at the end of the 75-year period is sufficient to cover 74.0 percent of the estimated cost.

 In any year, to meet all OASDI cost on a timely basis, the combined OASI and DI Trust Funds will need to redeem Treasury securities.
 This redemption differs from the situation of prior years when the combined OASI and DI Trust Funds had been net lenders to the General Fund.
-In 2035 the reserves in the combined OASI and DI Trust Funds are projected to become depleted, at which time 79 percent of scheduled benefits would be payable.
 Because the program lacks the authority to borrow to continue paying benefits, benefit payments would be limited to the available noninterest income.

-Solvency could be achieved by 1) increasing revenue equivalent to an immediate and permanent payroll tax rate increase of 3.14 percent points, or by 2) reducing scheduled benefits by an amount equivalent to an immediate and permanent reduction of about 19 percent applied to all current and future beneficiaries, or about 23 percent if the reductions were applied only to newly entitled beneficiaries.
+Solvency could be achieved by: 1) increasing revenue equivalent to an immediate and permanent payroll tax rate increase of 3.36 percent points; or by 2) reducing scheduled benefits by an amount equivalent to an immediate and permanent reduction of about 21.0 percent applied to all current and future beneficiaries, or about 25.0 percent if the reductions were applied only to newly entitled beneficiaries.
 Alternatively, some combination of tax increases and benefit reductions could be adopted.